Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Exponential enhancement of via parameters optimization

 \subsection{$\overline{\textrm{SNR}}_{\tau}(N)$ with $\hat{V}_{N}$}

-In this subsection, we consider another perturbation Hamiltonian $\hat{V}_{N}=\hat{a}_N^\dagger\hat{a}_N$, which is a local perturbation at site $N$.
+In this subsection, we consider another perturbation Hamiltonian $\hat{V}_{N}=\hat{a}_N^\dagger\hat{a}_N$.
 A small $\epsilon$ corresponds to a small detuning of the $N$ site.
 As illustrated in Fig.~3, for nonzero $\epsilon$, a wavepacket can scatter off the boundary of the X (P) chain and change its quadrature.